rjp0029/EPPI_ddG/README.md

 The Dunbrack rotamer library is provided with the distribution in the external directory of PANTZ.
 No additional installation is required.

 ## Python
-EPPI_ddg requires Python becuase the model was trained in sklearn and saved as a joblib file.
+EPPI_ddG requires Python becuase the model was trained in sklearn and saved as a joblib file.
 The following packages are required:
 ```
 pip3 install joblib==1.4.2
 ```